Alfonso Toral Moreno: Biography

 According to literary critic and essayist Emmanuel Carballo, Toral's narrative texts were "well-intentioned and insipid."

-Fond of coffee and café, in the 1940s and 1950s he was a regular at Café Apolo, located on Galeana Street, almost on the corner of Juárez Avenue, in downtown Guadalajara, where he used to proofread galley proofs from the printing house of the University of Guadalajara.
-There he talked with Adalberto Navarro Sánchez and this one's wife, María Luisa Hidalgo, Alfredo Leal Cortés, Arturo Rivas Sainz, Salvador Echavarría, Ramón Rubín, Olivia Zúñiga, Lola Vidrio, and other writers.
-Years later, after the Apolo was permanently closed, he used to go the Treve and Madoka cafes, also downtown.
+Fond of coffee and café, in the 1940s and 1950s he was a regular at Café Apolo, located at the corner of Avenida Juárez and Calle Galeana in downtown Guadalajara, where he used to proofread galley proofs from the printing house of the University of Guadalajara.
+There he used to talk with Adalberto Navarro Sánchez and this one's wife, María Luisa Hidalgo, Alfredo Leal Cortés, Arturo Rivas Sainz, Salvador Echavarría, Ramón Rubín, Olivia Zúñiga, Lola Vidrio, and other writers.
+Years later, after the Apolo was permanently closed, he used to go to the Café Treve and the Café Madoka, also downtown.

-In 1982, his wife Ana Rosa Ávila Zerecero (6 June 1929–7 October 1982) passed away.
+In 1982, his wife Ana Rosa Ávila Zerecero (6 June 1929 – 7 October 1982) passed away.

 Alfonso Toral was the first cousin of assassin José de León Toral, who on 17 July 1928, killed General Álvaro Obregón, re-elected president of Mexico.